scenariomartin/EnglishWords/words.md

  polite :courtesy [ˈkɜːtəsi] ,it's only common courtesy for me to check up on him, right?
          court 1
          courtyard  court+yard
+ :salute nv ,the little prince clapped his hands, then conceited man raised his hat in a modest salute.
 //premier [ˈpremiə(r)]
 premier :prime prior
  premise ,the crucial premise for our purposes is premise number two.